jamiestephens/m_eda/writeup.md

-# MTA Turnstile and Property Sales Trends in the Upper West Side, 2015-2019
+# MTA Turnstile and Property Sales Trends in the Upper West Side
 Jamie Stephens

 ## Abstract